Software Development Certificate Bootcamp

 First off, some definitions: a "stack" refers to the layers of technologies between the server hardware and the end-user's browser.
 Within this somewhat simplistic definition, you can further divide the stack into two parts: the front-end and the back-end.
 A front-end developer specializes in the interactive, user-facing portion of a web app, or the user interface ("UI").
 A back-end developer works with servers, queries databases, writes APIs, and develops algorithms to pass the appropriate information back to the user.
 A "full stack" developer has experience and knowledge of both front-end and back-end.

 At DigitalCrafts, you’ll study industry-relevant tools and strategies utilized in the field.
-Our full-stack program is designed to help you prepare to pursue a career path in software development.
+Our full-stack program is designed to help you prepare to pursue a career path in software and/or web development.
 This credit-bearing program also allows you the opportunity to earn college credit for completion.

 Software Development Certificate: Full Stack (Part-Time)